troii/Rudeltippen/README.md

 ------------------

 - German
-- English (incomplete)
+- English

 Installation guide
 ------------------

-This installation guide assumes that you already have JDK 1.7+ installed and have your database- and SMTP-credentials right beside you.
+This installation guide assumes that you already have JDK 1.7+ installed and that you have your database- and SMTP-credentials right beside you.

 ### Step 0

-Download and install [Play Framework 1.2.x][17]
+Download and install [Play Framework 1.2.7][17] on your server.
+Make sure, that your path to play is set as an environment variable.

 ### Step 1

-Download the [latest tagged version of Rudeltippen][14] and unzip to your INSTLLATIONFOLDER
+Download the [latest release of Rudeltippen][14] and unzip to your INSTLLATIONFOLDER

 ### Step 2